 - Adults must be at least 18 years of age

 - Children must be at least 11 years of age

-- Children must be accompanied by an adult who has completed the training
+- Children must be accompanied by the adult who attended the training with them

 - Ability to work outdoors in weather extremes

 - Able to stand, sit, or walk for a minimum of one-hour shifts